wswartzendruber/hlg-tools/README.md

 1. Add `.exe` to executable file names.
 2. Change any `.sh` extension to `.ps1`.

+Note that if `pqstat` needs to be used, then that command should be run from Command Prompt rather than PowerShell due to the pipe operator.

 ## Prerequisites

 Now let's walk through converting a 4K UltraHD Blu-ray to HLG.
 For this scenario, we'll be using